Back to all lessons

 By the end, you should be able to say:

-• Explain Q-values as estimates of future usefulness
+• Explain Q-values as estimates of long-term usefulness rather than immediate reward

 Think about this first